Things To Avoid During Mortgage Process

 It is human nature for a home buyer to get super excited when buying a new home.
 Many home buyers think of ideas for decorating their new homes during the mortgage application loan process.

-What Things To Avoid During Mortgage Loan Process?
+What are The Things To Avoid During Mortgage Process?

 When a mortgage loan borrower completes their 1003 mortgage application, the mortgage loan officer pulls a credit check.
 The Loan Officer will review two years’ tax returns, W2s, and paycheck stubs.
 The LO will run the credit report and mortgage application through an Automated Underwriting System.
 Once the AUS yields approve/eligible, a pre-approval is issued.
 Dale Elenteny of Gustan Cho Associates, said the following: